Claudiomics/multinational-retail-data-centralisation-project/README.md

 ### Data Cleaning

-At first I struggled with developing the cleaning methods as I was unable to fully visualise the uncleaned DataFrame to see what parts of the code to clean.
+At first I struggled with developing the cleaning methods as I was unable to fully visualise the uncleaned DataFrame to see what parts of the code needed changing.
 I was able to talk to AiCore's Vander and he showed me a brilliant way to visualise the uncleaned data and test out different cleaning methods before developing the actual method in the DatabaseCleaning class.
 I have detailed this below:

 - Within VSCode, download the extension called 'Excel Viewer'
 - After you have retrieved your unclean DataFrame (unclean_df), transfer it into a CSV file